-We used the month's stock market volatility to add across the board to some of our 'growth' companies that got hit hard in the rotation toward value.
+We used the month's stock market volatility to add back to some of our 'growth' companies that got hit hard in the rotation toward value.
 We had taken profits from most of these business over previous months, so we were happy to buy back in at more attractive prices.
+The largest of these purchases were digitalfocused business consultancy Accenture, design software developer Cadence Design Systems, simulation software coder Ansys and ASML, a Dutch manufacturer of high-tech printers of computer chips.